The Newsletter Block adds a newsletter subscribe option to your site. The footer is a popular place for this block.

 - Button Color

-Use the Button tweaks to customize the Submit button.
+- Use the tweaks in the Buttons section to customize the Submit button's style and shape.
 To learn more, visit Styling buttons.

 The post-submit message isn't appearing.